Now a major motion picture! #1 New York Times bestseller!

 Soul Surfer is a moving account of Bethany’s life as a young surfer, her recovery after the attack, the adjustments she’s made to her unique surfing style, her unprecedented bid for a top showing in the World Surfing Championships, and, most fundamentally, her belief in God.
 It is a story of girl power and spiritual grit that shows the body is no more essential to surfing—perhaps even less so—than the soul.

-Bethany Hamilton, who YM magazine called the "Bravest Girl in America," has been surfing since she was seven years old.
-Since her shark attack last year Bethany has participated in numerous competitions and has received the 2004 Teen Choice award for Most Courageous Teen and the 2004 ESPY Award for Best Comeback Athlete.
+Bethany Hamilton, who YM magazine called the “Bravest Girl in America,” has been surfing since she was seven years old.
+After her shark attack, Bethany participated in numerous competitions and received the 2004 Teen Choice award for Most Courageous Teen and the 2004 ESPY Award for Best Comeback Athlete.

 Rick Bundschuh is a surfer, writer, and cartoonist, and serves as one of the pastors at Kauai Christian Fellowship.
 He makes his home in Kalaheo, Hawaii, along with his wife, Lauren, their four kids, a weenie dog, and a quiver of surfboards.